-Dharma Dynamics brings forward a unique theory of morality and human behavior.
+Dharma Dynamics brings forward a unique East/West psychology of personality development.
 While acknowledging the importance and contributions of cognitive science, Dharma Dynamics takes a different tack.
 Here the infusion of thermodynamics with psychic systems provides a psychology rather than a physiology of human consciousness.

-The overall theme is that of a mechanical system applied to the energy dynamics within the psyche.
+The overall theme is that of a mechanical system applied to the thermal activity within the psyche.
 This brings the focus upon the usefulness of work by the system and the personal value of the resultant product, behavior.
-Thus, psychic energy takes on explicit definition and application.
+Thus, the indistinct boundary between psychic force and psychic energy disappears within dharma.

 Entropy is introduced as an opposing, complementary force to dharma.
-Together they affect an idiosyncratic decision-making process that assesses value to resultant behavior.
-Additionally, the theory then extends these principles of individual personality development to assert that the same fundamental energy dynamic holds true for groups and even cognitively created abstract entities such as contractual agreements.
+Together they affect a self-styled decision-making process that assesses value to resultant behavior.
+Additionally, the theory then extends these psychomechanical principles of individual personality development to groups and even to cognitively created abstract entities such as contractual agreements.

-My decision to move from Long Beach to northern CA so I could further my graduate studies in San Francisco had nothing at all to do with chance.
-I knew very specifically what I was looking for in a doctoral program and the only other acceptable locale was back in New York City.
-What with centers like Esalen Institute cropping up hosting weekend retreats and workshops along with ongoing programs, seminars and selected speaking guests at local universities, a plethora of bookstores and other resources all catering to the humanistic/transpersonal consciousness movement, as it was then collectively known, the Bay Area was indeed the more opportune of the two venues.
+My decision to move north to further my graduate studies in San Francisco had nothing at all to do with chance.
+I knew quite clearly what I was looking for in a doctoral program and the only other acceptable locale was back in New York City.
+What with centers like Esalen Institute cropping up hosting weekend retreats and workshops, seminars and selected speaking guests at universities, a plethora of bookstores and other resources all catering to the humanistic/transpersonal consciousness movement, the Bay Area was indeed the more opportune of the two venues.

-I brought to the California Institute of Asian Studies (CIAS) a fairly extensive personal study of the I Ching that began in 1969.
-Initially I was drawn to the dualistic simplicity of yin and yang, the natural imagery ascribed to the eight primary trigrams and the sometimes whimsical allegories offered within the Notes, Commentary and Judgments of the sixty-four hexagrams.
-I was not immediately lured to the oracular element inherent to the I Ching.
-Admittedly though this is hard to neglect since tossing coins or manipulating yarrow stalks is actually integral to utilizing the boundless benefits this great work has to offer.
+Aside from all of the traditional coursework from my undergrad and MA programs I brought to the California Institute of Asian Studies (CIAS) a fairly extensive, albeit personal, study of the I Ching.
+Initially I was drawn to the universal dualistic simplicity of yin and yang, the natural imagery ascribed to the eight primary trigrams and the sometimes whimsical allegories offered within the Notes, Commentary and Judgments of the sixty-four hexagrams.
+The oracular elements inherent to the tome are admittedly hard to neglect since tossing coins or manipulating yarrow stalks is actually integral to utilizing the boundless benefits this great work has to offer.

 Such was some of the foundation that spirited my selection of CIAS as the pedigree for my doctoral studies.
 Chance?
 Hardly.
 But then things started getting…how should I say…curious.
-From the first seminar I instinctively knew I had definitely made the right choice.
+From the first seminar I instinctively knew I had definitely made the right choice though completely oblivious as to why.

 Hilary was one of three “adopted daughters” of Haridas Chaudhuri, the founder and first president of CIAS.
 Sri Haridas (the title bestowed posthumously) had been sent by his guru, Sri Aurobindo to found an ashram and educational center in the US.
 Nobody this side of the Pacific picked up the torch brought by Chaudhuri and knew Aurobindo’s Integral Yoga Psychology better than Hilary.
 Her time spent at Aurobindo’s ashram in Pondicherry, India profoundly augmented her academic expertise.

 Unavoidably, Aurobindo’s written works are generously sprinkled with Sanskrit4 terminology.
 The task of transliteration inherent to the subtleties and nuances of the language has to be appreciated through the lens of a contiguous Indian civilization with a deeply rooted religious culture spanning thousands of years.
-Modern western renditions of Sanskrit words and phrases often lose the essence, the grit and traction of the cultural history inherent to the language.
+Modern western renditions of Sanskrit words and phrases often lose the universal essence and grit of the history inherent to the language.

 I can recall countless hours spent at Hilary’s apartment atop Twin Peaks when she and Dr. Jim would parse and rehash, and then further refine and rehash again, the technical subtleties of how Aurobindo utilized the most recent comprehensive yoga iteration of Tantra into his Integral methodology.
 Her patience would wear thin with Dr. Jim’s pedantic persistence at times, but her reliance upon his expertise was steadfast, and with good reason.